Postacute COVID-19 syndrome

 Synopsis

-In a large study, about one-fifth of fully vaccinated patients diagnosed with breakthrough infection reported having "long-COVID" symptoms at 6 weeks after diagnosis.
-Another published study in September 2021 found that vaccination was protective against development of PCS; those who were fully vaccinated when they contracted SARS-CoV-2 developed PCS at approximately half the rate of those who were unvaccinated when they contracted SARS-CoV-2 (5.2% vs 10.7%, respectively).
+In a large study, about one-fifth of fully vaccinated patients diagnosed with breakthrough infection reported having long-COVID symptoms at 6 weeks after diagnosis.
+Another published study in September 2021 found that vaccination was protective against development of PCCs; those who were fully vaccinated when they contracted SARS-CoV-2 developed PCCs at approximately half the rate of those who were unvaccinated when they contracted SARS-CoV-2 (5.2% versus 10.7%, respectively).

-Related topics: multisystem inflammatory syndrome in children (MIS-C), multisystem inflammatory syndrome in adults (MIS-A)
+Related topics: multisystem inflammatory syndrome in adults (MIS-A), multisystem inflammatory syndrome in children (MIS-C)

 Codes